New York City To Implement ‘Stay Safe And Stay Open’ Initiative, Doubling Testing For COVID-19 In Schools – Gadget Clock

 The city will also implement a new initiative called, “Stay Safe and Stay Open.”

-“When there is a positive test in class, they take home a test kit.
-When it comes back negative, they come back.
-Simple as that,” de Blasio said.
+“When there is a positive case in a classroom, every child takes home at-home test kits.
+Every child that tests negative comes back to school.
+It’s as simple as that,” de Blasio said.

 COVID VACCINE